Complementarity and Identification

-\ref{SPMIV} is an alternative formulation of complementarity where treatment effects vary monotonically (on average) with an observed covariate $x_k$.\footnote{The \ref{SPM}/\ref{SPMIV} distinction is analogous to the MTR/\ref{MIV} distinction discussed in \cite{manski2009more}.} An advantage of these assumptions is that evidence for their validity may be provided by previous studies where strong identifying assumptions are credible due to controlled randomization or a natural experiment.
+\ref{SPMIV} is an alternative formulation of complementarity where average treatment effects vary monotonically with an observed covariate $x^k$.\footnote{The \ref{SPM}/\ref{SPMIV} distinction is analogous to the MTR/MIV distinction; see \cite{manski2009more}.} An advantage of these assumptions is that evidence for their validity may be provided by previous studies where strong identifying assumptions are credible due to controlled randomization or a natural experiment.
 This evidence can motivate the application of these assumptions in other contexts where similar identification strategies are not available.
 This contrasts with traditional IV assumptions, which tend to be highly context--specific.

 The \cite{djebbari2008heterogeneous} study of the heterogeneous impacts of the PROGRESA conditional cash transfer program provides some examples of potential \ref{SPMIV}s.
 PROGRESA provided payments to households conditional on regular school attendance by the household's children as well as visits to health centers. \citeauthor{djebbari2008heterogeneous} find that the impact of this program on per capita consumption is substantially larger for poorer households and households in more ``marginal'' villages, i.e., villages with greater rates of illiteracy, more limited infrastructure, and a greater dependence on agricultural activities.
 Evaluations of cash transfer programs in other contexts could make use of this information by using household poverty or village marginality as \ref{SPMIV}s.